AbdallahAyman/Yugioh/README.md

 # Yugioh
-How to run ?
+How to run on Ubuntu?
+    -sudo apt install openjdk-11-jdk
-cd Yugioh/bin
+    -cd Yugioh/bin
-java eg.edu.guc.yugioh.gui.StartGame
+    -java eg.edu.guc.yugioh.gui.StartGame

-Note: Game rules exceptions appear on console not on a GUI dialogue
+Note: Game rules' exceptions appear on console, a gui dialogue is not implemented